Anaminus/RBXMK_DOC_TEMPORARY_DO_NOT_USE_OR_YOU_WILL_BE_FIRED/content/quickstart/_index.md

 # Steps
 <p class="is-size-4 is-italic">Give a classic place a fresh look.</p>

-These steps uses Windows for their examples.
+These steps use Windows for their examples.
 See the [Installation](installation) page for instructions on how to install rbxmk for other operating systems.

 ## 1) Install rbxmk
 {{<noimpl>}}